This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Today’s structure stands where there was once a large wall protecting Buda Castle from enemy attacks.
 Legend has it that the building was protected by a guild of fishermen, which is what gave the Bastion its name.

 To get the best photos at Fisherman’s Bastion you should get there in time for sunrise.
 Not only to beat the crowds but also because the structure itself and the view look so beautiful in the soft morning light.
 I never say no to some good sunflares!
-When we arrived at around 6.45 am there were about 10 other people already there.
+When we arrived at around 6:45 am, 10 other people were already there.

 Get creative with your angles and move around, there are so many cool photo ops and views.
 My favorite was probably the upper right turret with a gorgeous view of Pest in the background (the large photo above).
-It’s been a while since I felt so excited about a new location.
 Fisherman’s Bastion is definitely one of the best Instagram spots in Budapest!

 Fisherman’s Bastion is free to visit 24/7, however, the upper area has an entrance fee of 1000 HUF from 9:00 am to 11:00 pm.
 And while you are up there you should also turn your attention to the gorgeous Matthias Church…